Is it still possible to go solo in this era of consolidation?

 - Stay up to date with the latest medicine in your speciality

-- Learn how to avoid penalties for Medicare quality program (MIPS and MARCA)
+- Learn how to avoid penalties for Medicare quality programs (MIPS and MARCA)

 And this is just the beginning… setting up the practice.
 We also have many posts on how to run the practice!